kerimoyle/libcellml-tutorials/tutorials/tutorial8/tutorial8_py.rst

     :local:

 This tutorial combines four existing models into one: two are the ion channel models for potassium and sodium which were created in :ref:`Tutorial 6<tutorial6_py>` and :ref:`Tutorial 7<tutorial7>` respectively, plus two new ones provided here.
-The goal of the tutorial is to combine the coponents of these models such that the three currents - potassium, sodium, and a new leakage current - are children of the membrane component.
+The goal of the tutorial is to combine the components of these models such that the three currents - potassium, sodium, and a new leakage current - are children of the membrane component.

 Step 0: Set the stage
 =====================